Top 10 Best British Writers

 William Shakespeare

-William Shakespeare was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist.
+William Shakespeare was an English poet, playwright, and actor who is widely regarded as the greatest writer in the English language and the world's preeminent dramatist.
 He wrote approximately 39 plays, 154 sonnets, and numerous poems.
-His works are still widely studied, performed, and celebrated globally... read more
+His works are still widely studied, performed, and celebrated around... read more

 William Shakespeare is the crux and the pinnacle of modern English literature.
 He should rank first.